FACTION BRIEF

 23 operations since founding

 Three resulted in operative arrests.
-One resulted in a permanent infrastructure upgrade that Nexus hasn't reversed.
+One resulted in a permanent infrastructure upgrade that Nexus hasn't reversed because doing so would require acknowledging what the Commons achieved.

 Fork Extraction